Has your boat seating seen better days? It’s difficult to enjoy a day out on the water if your seats are ripped, faded, or worn through.

 There are several different types of vinyl out there, but marine vinyl fabric is designed to withstand use on a boat.
 They won’t fade when exposed to sunlight, and they’re tough enough to resist cracking and peeling.

-The thread you use should be a bonded polyester thread that’s meant to be used outdoors.
+The thread you use to sew your vinyl boat seats should be a bonded polyester thread that’s meant to be used outdoors.
 Fabric store threads have a cotton poly blend, and won’t last long out on your boat.

-When you restore your boat seating, you’ll also want to replace the foam inserts.
+When you restore your faded vinyl boat seats, you’ll also want to replace the foam inserts.
 Look for a medium-firm foam that won’t absorb water.

 Restore Your Seats